 Before joining CHRT, Elizabeth worked for twelve years as assistant to the president of the University Musical Society (UMS), one of the nation's leading arts presenting organizations.
 In addition to serving as a key administrator and project facilitator, she was the liaison to the board of directors.

-Kersten Lausch is a healthcare policy analyst at CHRT.
-She is responsible for policy analysis and research related to healthcare trends and implementation of healthcare reform.
+Kersten Lausch is a health policy analyst at CHRT.
+She is responsible for policy analysis and research related to health care trends and implementation of health care reform.